lenymo/glennmccomb-com/content/articles/useful-sass-scss-media-query-mixins-for-bootstrap.md

 ### Respond above

-Before going ahead and writing the media query it's a good idea to ensure that key exists in the map in case you make a typo (i.e. <code>@include respond-above(small)</code>).
+Before going ahead and writing the media query it's a good idea to ensure that the key exists in the <code>$breakpoints</code> map in case you make a typo (i.e. <code>@include respond-above(small)</code>).

-To check that the key exists we use Sass' map-has-key function.
-Check out how it works below:
+To do this we use Sass' map-has-key function.
+Check it out below:

 {{< highlight scss >}}
 // Respond above.